A Landlord's Primer on "Reasonable Accommodations"

 I am seeing an increase in tenants making "reasonable accommodations" requests during their tenancy.
 While similar to "reasonable modifications," which I blogged about a few weeks ago, reasonable accommodations are different.

-NOTE: For the most part, Wisconsin's Open Housing Law has adopted the language of the federal Fair Housing Act, so when when I mentione one or the other in this blog post, essentially I am referring to both.
+NOTE: For the most part, Wisconsin's Open Housing Law has adopted the language of the federal Fair Housing Act, so when I mention one or the other in this blog post, essentially, I am referring to both.

-So whereas reasonable modifications involve changes to the physical structure of a rental unit, building or grounds, reasonable accommodations would be a change to the landlord's rules, policies, procedures, and/or services.
-A request to install a wheelchair ramp would be a request for a reasonable modification whereas a request to allow a comfort/companion animal to reside with a tenant in a "no pets" building would be a request for a reasonable accommodation.
+So, whereas reasonable modifications involve changes to the physical structure of a rental unit, building, or grounds, reasonable accommodations involve changes to the landlord's rules, policies, procedures, and/or services.
+A request to install a wheelchair ramp would be a request for a reasonable modification, whereas a request to allow a comfort/companion animal to reside with a tenant in a "no pets" building would be a request for a reasonable accommodation.

-If requested (and all other requirements are met) a landlord must make reasonable accommodations at any stage of the rental process, including the application process, screening process, during tenancy, post tenancy.
-Therefore a reasonable accommodations request can be made by an applicant, not just a tenant.
+If requested (and all other requirements are met), a landlord must make reasonable accommodations at any stage of the rental process, including the application and screening processes, during tenancy, and post-tenancy.
+Therefore, a reasonable accommodation request can be made by an applicant, not just a tenant.

-Similar to the law regarding reasonable modifications, an applicant or tenant is not entitled to reasonable accommodations unless the accomodation has been requested.
-That request can be in writing or oral and can be made by the applicant or tenant or by someone on their behalf.
+Similar to the law regarding reasonable modifications, an applicant or tenant is not entitled to reasonable accommodations unless the accommodation has been requested.
+That request can be in writing or oral and can be made by the applicant, tenant, or by someone on their behalf.

 A person is considered to have a disability if the individual (1) has a physical or mental impairment that substantially limits one or more major life activities, (b) is regarded as having such an impairment, or (c) has a record of such impairment.